 You can read about our decision to choose PERMA-V as our well-being model in this blog post.

 Relationships: Relationships are fundamental to well-being.
 The experiences that contribute to well-being are often amplified through our relationships, for example, great joy, meaning, laughter, a feeling of belonging, and pride in accomplishment.
 Connections to others can give life purpose and meaning.
-Support from and connection with others is one of the best antidotes to “the downs” of life and a reliable way to feel up.
-Research shows that doing acts of kindness for others produces an increase in well-being.
+We want our young people to have the space to create and build lifelong relationships with their peers and teachers.
+Our young people flourish when they are seen and valued.

 Vitality: Research shows us that vitality is integral to our well-being.
 Our ability to sleep deeply, eat well and exercise regularly has a significant impact on all other elements of well-being.
 Maintaining physical vitality is essential for building resilience and bouncing back through adversity and challenge.

 Source: University of Pennsylvania

 This PowerPoint explores how PERMA-V is an effective framework to inform student well-being and engagement in the classroom.